Density Forecasts in Panel Data Models: A Semiparametric Bayesian Perspective

 \subsection{General Model}

-The general model accounts for three key features: (i) multidimensional individual heterogeneity, (ii) cross-sectional heteroskedasticity, and (iii) correlated random coefficients.
-The exact specification is characterized in Table \ref{tab:Simulation-Setup:-General}.
+The general model accounts for three key features: multidimensional individual heterogeneity, cross-sectional heteroskedasticity, and correlated random coefficients.
+The exact specification is characterized and depicted in Table \ref{tab:Simulation-Setup:-General}.

-In terms of multidimensional individual heterogeneity, $\lambda_{i}$ is now a 3-by-1 vector, and the corresponding covariates are composed of the level, time-specific $w_{t-1}^{(2)}$, and individual-time-specific $w_{i,t-1}^{(3)}$.
+In terms of multidimensional individual heterogeneity, $\lambda_{i}$ is now a 3-by-1 vector, and the corresponding covariates are composed of the intercept, time-specific $w_{t-1}^{(2)}$, and individual-time-specific $w_{i,t-1}^{(3)}$.
 In terms of correlated random coefficients, I adopt the conditional distribution following \citet{dunson2008kernel} and \citet{ECT:9258097}.
-They regard it as a challenging problem because such conditional distribution exhibits rapid changes in its shape, which considerably restricts local sample size.
-The original conditional distribution in their papers is one-dimensional, and I expand it to accommodate the three-dimensional $\lambda_{i}$ via a linear transformation of the original.
-In Figure \ref{fig:DGP:-General-Model} panel (a), the left subgraph presents the joint distribution of $\lambda_{i1}$ and $y_{i0}$, where $\lambda_{i1}$ is the coefficient on $w_{i,t-1}^{\left(1\right)}=1$ and can be interpreted as the heterogeneous intercept.
-It shows that the shape of the joint distribution is fairly complex, containing many local peaks and valleys.
-The right subgraph shows the conditional distribution of $\lambda_{i1}$ given $y_{i0}=0.25,\;0.5,\;0.75$.
-We can see that the conditional distribution is involved as well and evolves with the conditioning variable $y_{i0}$.

-In addition, I also let the cross-sectional heteroskedasticity interact with the initial conditions, and the functional form is modified from \citet{pelenis2014bayesian} case 2.
-The modification guarantees that the $\sigma_{i}^{2}$ distribution is continuous with a bounded support above zero (see Propositions \ref{prop:(lag-y-cre)} and \ref{prop:dfcst}), and that the signal-to-noise ratio is not far from 1.
-Their joint and conditional distributions are depicted in Figure \ref{fig:DGP:-General-Model} panel (b).
+They regard it as a challenging problem because this conditional distribution exhibits rapid changes in its shape, which considerably restricts the local sample size.
+Their original conditional distribution is one-dimensional, and I expand it to accommodate the three-dimensional $\lambda_{i}$ via a linear transformation.
+In terms of cross-sectional heteroskedasticity, I also let $\sigma_{i}^{2}$ interact with the initial conditions, and the functional form is modified from \citet{pelenis2014bayesian} Case (ii).
+The modification guarantees that the $\sigma_{i}^{2}$ distribution is continuous with a large but bounded support above zero, and that the average signal-to-noise ratio is not far from 1.
+In addition, I consider the distribution of the innovations $v_{it}$ to be either normal or skewed.
+In the latter case, the normal likelihood function is misspecified.
+The $v_{it}$ distributions are standardized, i.e.\ $\mathbb{E}\left(v_{it}\right)=0$ and $\mathbb{V}\left(v_{it}\right)=1$, so we can identify $\sigma_{i}^{2}$.

-Due to cross-sectional heteroskedasticity and correlated random coefficients, the prior structures become more complicated.
-Table \ref{tab:general prior} describes the prior setups of $\lambda_{i}$ and $l_{i}$, with the predictor labels being consistent with the definitions in Subsection \ref{sub:alt-pr}.
-Note that I further add the Homosk-NP-C predictor in order to examine whether it is practically relevant to model heteroskedasticity.